jeremenichelli/jeremias.codes/src/posts/2024-11-20-you-should-write-modern-css-today.md

 }
 ```

-Sometimes I stare at this code, and can't believe it's valid and _predictable_ CSS code.

-If you know how these features work, given any possible HTML combination and structure, you can easily nail how an element will look with this style rules.
+Given any possible HTML combination and structure around these selectors, you can easily nail how an element will look, making CSS highly deterministic and predictable.

 {% featuredLink '//caniuse.com/css-cascade-layers' 'Browser compatibility for CSS Layers' %}

 ## Custom Properties

 Similar to nesting, variables in CSS is something that has been around for some time and was present in tooling as a concept.

-Also, there are differences in implementations, in preprocessors normally they act as a constant, but here they can be inherited and modified, making them way more powerful in my opinion.
+There are also differences in its native implementation, in preprocessors normally they act as constants, but CSS Properties can be inherited and modified at any step in the CSSOM tree, making them way more powerful in my opinion.

-The previous code for this site was a mix between both.
-So I just migrated all the LESS variables to CSS ones, creating values and systems for typography scaling, spacing, sizing and color.
+The previous code for this site was using a mix between both.
+So, I just migrated all the LESS variables to CSS ones, creating values and systems for typography scaling, spacing, sizing and color.

 {% featuredLink '//caniuse.com/css-variables' 'Browser compatibility for Custom Properties' %}

 ## Custom media

-One of the immediate limitations I encountered using purely CSS variables was using them in media queries.
-And for obvious reasons, you could easily trigger never ending resizing loops for example.
+One of the immediate limitations I encountered while moving all my values to CSS variables was using them in media queries.
+This was probably made by design as you could easily create loops and infinite cascades of variables recalculations.

-Values inside media queries should act as constants, which CSS variables aren't.
-What was definitely a feature on top of SASS or LESS variables is now a limitation.
+Values inside media queries declarations need to act as constants, which CSS variables aren't, becoming a limitation while migrating from LESS in my case.

-Hopefully, there's spec in the working draft to cover this use case.
+Hopefully, there's spec in the working draft stage to cover this use case.

 ```css
 @custom-media --really-small-devices-that-might-not-exist (max-width: 320px);